DarkArc/haxing.ninja/content/markdown-pages/about/index.md

 class -- especially verbatim -- you will get caught.

 ### Open source
-I’ve both created, and contributed to, number of open source projects over the years, primarily in Java, JavaScript, and C++.
+I’ve both created, and contributed to, a number of open source projects over the years, primarily in Java, JavaScript, and C++.

 ### Gaming

 I've been involved in, and (co-)founded several gaming groups over the years.
-Most recently, I created [Pakcet Loss Gaming](https://packetloss.gg/) with the intention to create and promote, a friendly environment of respectful gamers.
+Most recently, I created [Packet Loss Gaming](https://packetloss.gg/) with the intention to create and promote, a friendly environment of respectful gamers.